Sunday, January 18, 2026

 Historical Context: The Birth of the Blitz

 The blitz wasn’t always a staple of football strategy.
-Let’s take a quick trip down memory lane to see how this tactic evolved.
+Let’s delve into the past to understand the evolution of this tactic.

 Early Days: The “Passing Fancy”